by Jonathan Latham, PhD and Allison Wilson, PhD

 SARS-CoV-2: The provenance of its genome subparts

 This analysis has so far established that genetic relatedness among the SARS-CoV-2 lineage of coronaviruses in their bat reservoir is strongly correlated with sampling location.
 Such a correlation allows viral genome sequence alone to be used to find the geographic source of any bat virus in the lineage if that is not already known.
-Applied to SARS-CoV-2 this reasoning locates its last bat ancestor to at or near the Mojiang mine.
+Applied to SARS-CoV-2 this reasoning locates its last bat ancestor to a site at or near the Mojiang mine.

 This finding is considerably more than a simple reformulation of the idea that the mine where RaTG13 was found might be important or the conclusion of Latinne et al., 2020, that SARS-CoV-2 might have come from Yunnan.